Executive Director

 Outside of work, you might find Danielle with her husband and three daughters enjoying an afternoon at one of the Major League Baseball parks.
 She has visited all 30 of them!
 A proud Bearcat, Danielle holds a B.A. in History and Political Science, an M.A. in History, and a Graduate Certificate in Museum Studies from the University of Cincinnati.

-Phillip James, MBANational Philanthropy Day Vice President
+Sydney KavishNational Philanthropy Day Vice President

 Lyndy Rohe, CFRE

-Lyndy Rohe, CFRECommunications Co-Vice President
+Lyndy Rohe, CFREMarketing Co-Vice President

 Lyndy Rohe brings a wealth of experience, passion, and ingenuity to her role as Director of Major Gifts at People Working Cooperatively (PWC).
 Here, she leads major gift efforts to strengthen communities by providing critical home repairs, energy conservation, and accessibility modifications, enabling residents to remain healthy and independent in their homes.